presto1241/CSV_Parser_For_RR/README.md

 When you select the file, it should automatically generate all the data needed to update `Data.txt` and `Schema.txt`.
 Then it will let you know when it finishes!

 Then you can copy+paste the data into rec room and call it a day!

+---

+# What should the csv file look like?

+The file should follow something like this
+- First line should be the header.
+Its fine to not have the actual datatype.
+But the names or number of collums is needed.
+- After, should be all the data.
+This can stay true to a normal csv file.
+You don't need to change anything here :)

+The start of a file would typically look like this:

+`"userId","MessageType","MessageContent","Extra"`<br>
+`25123,2,"Hi!
+How is your day?",""`<br>
+<sub>idk md</sub>